-Sharing my love for the cello and making music with others is incredibly powerful and enjoyable.
+Sharing my love for the cello and making music with others is incredibly powerful and is something that I enjoy deeply.
 I am very fortunate to be able to earn a living by making music, and that I enjoy teaching others.
-To those who work in another field, try running a workshop or mentoring someone to strengthen your skills and enhance your work life.
+For those who work in another field, try running a workshop or mentoring others to strengthen your skills and enhance your work life.
 While teaching is not for everyone, it is something I truly love to do.

 Being able to teach what I love is as good for my well-being as it is for my pupils, and I am reminded daily that I am on the right path.

 I am extremely fortunate to be able to have a freelance career that supports my well being and mental health.

 All rights reserved.
 Copyright Erika Nielsen @ Sound Mind 2020